HeinerEF/kirby-scssphp/README.md

 For a complete guide to the syntax of Sass, please consult the [official documentation](https://sass-lang.com/documentation).

-Please note that the used version of the **SCSSPHP compiler** (v.1.13.0) is not yet fully compatible with the Sass specification.
-Sass modules are also not yet implemented.
+The new implementation v2.x of the **SCSSPHP compiler** is a port of *dart-sass*, making it spec-compliant and easier to update by their developers to support new Sass features.
+However the actual release does not implement Sass modules yet.

-## Prospects
+## Note

-I plan to upgrade to version 2.x of the **SCSSPHP compiler**.
-However, this requires a complete overhaul of the snippets `snippets/scss.php` and `snippets/scss.critical.php`, as the call to the **SCSSPHP compiler** and the transfer of paths and options have changed completely with this version change.
+Unlike previous implementations of the **SCSSPHP plugin**, you can now update the **SCSSPHP compiler** independently of the **SCSSPHP plugin**, e.g. using Composer, as long as the compiler calls and data transfer remain unchanged.

-However, it will take some time for the **SCSSPHP compiler** to reach at least version *2.0.2*, which is the version I want to update to.
+Please only update in your development environment!

 ## Requirements